vindexinsanctirex/vindexinsanctirex/README.md

 - **HTML/CSS**: Crafting well-structured and styled web pages.
 - **JavaScript**: Adding interactivity and dynamic content to websites.
 - **Python**: Writing scripts and applications for various purposes.
+- **SQL**: Designing and querying relational databases to manage and analyze structured data efficiently.

 ### Tools & Platforms